-In our modern, hyper-connected, round-the-clock digital culture, it’s nearly impossible to avoid egocentric content that’s mainly out there to serve number one—the person who wrote it.
+In our modern, hyper-connected, round-the-clock digital culture, it’s nearly impossible to avoid self-serving content that’s mainly out there to serve number one—the person who wrote it.

-From Facebook updates and email blasts to flyers from school and Sunday edition inserts, an incessant blitz of self-serving information bombards us.
+From Facebook updates and email blasts to flyers from school and Sunday edition inserts, an incessant blitz of self-serving content bombards us.

 If you’re not sure where your content stands on the vanity or value spectrum, here are three gut-check questions to ask.

 If most of your sentences begin with “I” or “Our,” then you’re basically saying, “Let me tell you more about me … me, me.”
 You’re not the important one here.
 Self-serving content is content developed to promote yourself, push an idea or sell a product is an indulgence that offers no real value to audiences.

 To ensure that you know who you’re talking to, analyze your audience before putting pen to paper or stepping up to the podium.
 Use the following AUDIENCE acronym or find your own method.
 Just be sure to tune in.